 Increases in revenue that are expected due to cross-selling, up-selling, pricing changes, etc.

-A method of testing how sensitive certain outputs in the model are to changes in certain assumptions.
+A method of testing how sensitive certain outputs in a financial model are to changes in certain assumptions.

 The offer price divided by the acquirer’s share price.

-Any discount (if any) to the current market price that will be used to determine the # of shares the target receives.
+Any discount (if any) to the current market price that will be used to determine the number of shares the target receives.

 The acquirer purchases all the shares of the target (and assumes all assets and liabilities).